mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Create triage process for alerts

 From the [Security alerts view](https://portal.azure.com/#blade/Microsoft_Azure_Security/SecurityMenuBlade/7) in Microsoft Defender for Cloud (or via Azure Resource Graph), you have access to all alerts that Microsoft Defender for Cloud detects on your resources.
 You should have a triage process in place address or defer detected issues.
-Work with your security team to understand how relevant alerts will be made available to the workload owner(s).
+Work with your security team to understand how relevant alerts will be made available to the workload owners.

 </details>